Clinical-Genomics/chanjo/README.md

 ## Features

-### What Chanjo does do
+### What Chanjo does
-Chanjo works on BAM-alignment files and extracts interesting coverage related statistics.
+Chanjo works on BAM alignment files and extracts interesting coverage related statistics.
 You use a BED-file to define which regions of the genome that you particularly care about.
 The output takes the shape of an extended BED-file.

 An optional final step is to load data into a SQL database.
 This will aggregate data from exons to transcripts and genes.
-The database will later work as an API to downstream tools like the Chanjo Report generator.
+The database will later work as an API to downstream tools like the Chanjo Coverage Report generator.

-### What Chanjo doesn't do
+### What Chanjo doesn't
-Chanjo is not the right choice if you care about coverage for every base across the genome.
-Detailed histograms is something that [BEDTools][bedtools] already handles with confidence.
+Chanjo is not the right choice if you care about coverage for every base across the entire genome.
+Detailed histograms is something [BEDTools][bedtools] already handles with confidence.

 ## Contributors
 Robin Andeer